 The Degree with Honors in American Studies

-Candidates for honors in American Studies will undertake a substantial, year-long independent project during their Senior year.
+Candidates for honors in American Studies will undertake a substantial, year-long independent project during their senior year.
 Applicants should have a consistent record of high achievement in courses taken for the major, and normally will have done work in the field of study of their proposed thesis.
-Students who wish to write or produce an honors project should consult with a prospective faculty advisor in their junior year.
-Formal application to pursue honors should be made by the time of spring registration in the junior year.
-Students must submit a 1- to 2-page preliminary proposal describing the proposed project to the Chair of the American Studies Program at this time.
-Final admission to the honors thesis program will depend on the AMST advisory committee’s assessment of the qualifications of the student and the merits and feasibility of the project.
-If the proposal is approved, they will be permitted to register for AMST 491, W30, and AMST 492 the following year.
-The completed project is due in mid-April.
-Each student will present a short oral presentation of his or her thesis at the end of spring semester.
-Honors Theses count as one of the eleven courses required for the major.
+Students who wish to write or produce an honors project should consult with both the chair and prospective faculty adviser in the fall or winter of their junior year.
+Students who wish to pursue honors must submit a brief proposal describing their project to the Chair of the American Studies Program by the time of spring registration of their junior year.
+Final admission to the honors thesis program will depend on the AMST advisory committee’s assessment of the qualifications to the student and the merits and feasibility of the project (including the availability of relevant faculty advisers).
+If your thesis is approved, you will enroll in AMST 491/ Winter Study/AMST 492.
+These courses, taken together, count as one of your required electives.

 American Studies and Other Programs